CrispClover/AssetStudio/README.md

-If you encounter bugs, or need support in rebuilding the plugin for a different engine version feel free to let me know:
+If you encounter bugs, or need support in rebuilding the plugin for a different engine version than UE5.0 feel free to let me know:

 [Twitter](https://twitter.com/crispclover)